PhilPalmer/lbf-hack-tutorial/README.md

 ![deploit logo](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/deploit.png)

-**Main outcome: During this session you will learn how to scale the GATK pipeline you built in the previous session to run on the Cloud using the Deploit platform.**
+**Main outcome:** *During this session, you will learn how to scale the GATK pipeline you built in the previous session to run on the Cloud using the Deploit platform.*

 [Deploit](https://lifebit.ai/deploit) is a bioinformatics platform, developed by Lifebit, where you can run your analysis over the Cloud/AWS.

 ### a) Creating an account
-First create an account/log in [here](https://deploit.lifebit.ai/register).
+First, create an account/log in [here](https://deploit.lifebit.ai/register).
 You will get $10 free credits.
 If you prefer you can connect & use your own AWS account/credentials.

 ![create_deploit_account](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/create_deploit_account.png)

 ### b) Importing a Nextflow pipeline on Deploit

 We are able to import the GATK pipeline we created with FlowCraft from the previous section (Session 3) on Deploit.
 This will enable us to scale our analyses.
 All we need to import a pipeline is the URL from GitHub.
-For simplicity we have already created a GitHub repository for the pipeline here: https://github.com/lifebit-ai/gatk-flowcraft
+For simplicity, we have already created a GitHub repository for the pipeline here: https://github.com/lifebit-ai/gatk-flowcraft

 To import the pipeline we must first navigate to the pipelines page.
-This can be found in the navigation bar on the left hand-side:
+This can be found in the navigation bar on the left-hand-side:

 ![deploit_pipelines](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/deploit_pipelines.png)